 • Requiring masks for students until specified vaccination rates are met is not reasonably related to the risk of COVID-19 transmission to the school population.
-As recognized by the CDC, vaccinated individuals can carry the same viral load as those who are unvaccinated, thus posing the same risk of transmission to the school population as unvaccinated students and staff.
-The DESE policy providing different treatment of vaccinated individuals is not reasonably related to the risk of transmission and is not reasonably related to keeping our schools and students healthy.
-The DESE policy relies only on vaccination rates and ignores the community data points that the CDC has recognized as more accurate measures of the threat of COVID-19 spread, specifically the community positivity rate and total new cases per 100,000 over a 7-day period.
+As acknowledged by the CDC, studies have established that vaccinated individuals can carry a similar viral load as those who are unvaccinated, thus posing the same risk of transmission to the school population as unvaccinated students and staff.
+The DESE policy providing different masking requirements of individuals based solely upon vaccination status is not reasonably related to the risk of transmission and is not reasonably related to keeping our schools and students healthy.
+The DESE policy relies only on vaccination rates without reference to community data points that the CDC has recognized as accurate measures of the threat of COVID-19 spread, specifically the community positivity rate and total new cases per 100,000 over a 7-day period.